Could COVID-19 Help You Prepare Better Marketing?

 Some Sample Tactics:

 Mind Your Business – There are tools and dashboards that can help you “listen for postings” about your business.
 There are others that automatically send texts or emails to your clients after each service, and prompts the happy ones to post an online review.
-If you don’t have software like that, you can build email campaigns, start a review contest among the staff, print it at the bottom of every receipt… good reviews contribute to a healthy digital footprint.
+If you don’t have software like that, you can build email campaigns, start a review contest among the staff, print it in the bottom of every receipt… good reviews contribute to a healthy digital footprint.
 Hunt for them everywhere.

-Make A Connection – Asking for a review can be awkward, so maybe start by asking “did you enjoy today’s service?” to: a) get some honest feedback and b) assure the client their experience is important to you.
+Make A Connection – Asking for a review can be awkward, so maybe start by asking “did you enjoy today’s service?” to: a) get some honest feedback and b) assure that client their experience is important to you.
 Try to connect with them.
 If it feels right, “I would really appreciate it if you could take a moment to post a review online – you know small businesses live and die by those”.